spiral/docs/docs/en/cookbook/simple-chat.md

 ```

 When a client is connected to the Centrifugo server, it will receive an authenticated user data from the
-`ConnectService` that we created earlier.
+`ConnectHandler` that we created earlier.
 We will register it as a `user` global property to use it in our components.

 In this file we will connect to the Centrifugo server and register `centrifuge` as a global property to use it in our
 components.